Mad Dog (DC Comics): Martin "Mad Dog" Hawkins

-A serial killer named Martin Mad Dog Hawkins was created in Who's Who: The Definitive Directory of the DC Universe #1 and featured in Arkham Asylum: A Serious House on Serious Earth.
+A serial killer named Martin "Mad Dog" Hawkins was created in Who's Who: The Definitive Directory of the DC Universe #1 and featured in Arkham Asylum: A Serious House on Serious Earth.
 Batman reads about him in Amadeus Arkham's diaries.
 Hawkins comes from a wealthy, prominent family, and from a young age is beaten and sexually abused by his father.
-He grows up to become a serial killer who rapes, mutilates and murders women and young girls, removing their faces and sexual organs post-mortem; he also engages in self-harm "just to feel something".
+He grows up to become a serial killer who rapes, mutilates, and murders women and young girls, removing their faces and sexual organs afterward.
 He claims to see visions of the Virgin Mary, who tells him to "stop the dirty sluts from spreading their disease".
 When he is finally caught, he is institutionalized in the State Psychiatric Hospital in Metropolis, treated by psychiatrist Amadeus Arkham.
-When Arkham goes back to Gotham City and opens Arkham Asylum, he goes back home to find that Hawkins had broken into his house and raped,murdered his wife and daughter.
+When Arkham goes back to Gotham City and opens Arkham Asylum, he finds that Hawkins had broken into his house and killed his wife and daughter.
 Hawkins is quickly captured again and sentenced to Arkham Asylum, becoming one of its first patients, once again under Amadeus Arkham's care.
-During their sessions, Hawkins takes great pleasure in describing the murders of Arkham's family in minute detail, even calling Arkham's daughter a whore.
-Arkham appears to take this all in his stride, and perseveres, earning praise from his colleagues for his dedication to mental health and rehabilitation.
-On the anniversary of the murder, Arkham announces that he will perform experimental electroshock therapy upon Hawkins, under the pretense of trying to cure him.
-Once Hawkins is strapped down to the operating table, Arkham turns up the voltage as high as it will go, inflicting as much pain upon Hawkins as possible before he finally dies.
-Hawkins' death is treated as an accident.
-It marks the beginning of Arkham's own descent into madness, however; Arkham is eventually institutionalized in his own hospital.
+During their sessions, Hawkins takes great pleasure in describing the murders of Arkham's family.
+Arkham appears to take this all in his stride and perseveres, earning praise from his colleagues for his dedication to mental health and rehabilitation.
+On the anniversary of the murder, Arkham performs lethal electroshock therapy on Hawkins under the pretense of curing him.